 The Baltimore City Health Department’s Immunization Program offers services to help prevent vaccine preventable disease, to conduct disease surveillance, and to provide and monitor immunization related health education and community outreach.

 - Free T.I.K.E.
 Clinics to those children and adolescents who qualify.
-A limited supply of adult immunizations may also be available.
-[TIKE Clinic Schedule June & July 2017] Call: 410-396-4454.
+A limited supply of adult immunizations may also be available with a $25 suggested donation for each vaccination.
+[TIKE Clinic Schedule January 2018] Call: 410-396-4454.

-- Baltimore’s Immunization Registry Project (B.I.R.P.) works with Maryland DHMH’s ImmuNET immunization information system to collect and securely disclose vaccination records for children – adolescents – young adults.
+- Baltimore’s Immunization Registry Project (B.I.R.P.) works with Maryland MDH’s ImmuNET immunization information system to collect and securely disclose vaccination records for children – adolescents – young adults.
 Call: 410-545-3048.

 - Education and Outreach to individual children who are delayed in their recommended immunizations, and to neighborhoods at risk for under immunization.
 Call: 410-396-4454